Sergong/azure-hyperv-s2d-lab/README.md

 - Check Windows Event Logs if needed

-# Nested VMs Repo
+# Nested AlmaLinux Lab with Cloud-Init

-This is a reusable, versioned repo to automate nested AlmaLinux provisioning inside your Azure-based Hyper-V cluster.
-This structure includes param-driven VM creation, ISO fetch logic, unattended installation via Kickstart, and support for post-install bootstraps.
-Clean, sharable, and future-proof.
+This is a streamlined, cloud-init based approach to automate nested AlmaLinux VM provisioning inside your Azure-based Hyper-V cluster.
+Using Packer templates and cloud-init, you can build once and deploy many VMs with unique configurations.

 ---